smf-steve/parse_options/MUSING.md

 # Thoughts:
+  1. Use of ;;& and ;& seems not to work.
+But it does, the issue I had is in my use case, I want to redefine the value of name.
+It appears the name is captured read-only value.
+I.e., any change to name affects only the code within the case arms but not the testing of each case pattern
+       - write some code to test this out
+       - options to work around
+         - restructure the code so that : is followed by next arm you want to address the issue -- this might not be possible in my case here
+         - others?

+  1. It appears the short-form options and long-form options with 1 char are treated as different things
+     - should they be unified
+     - perform some tests to validate

+  1. what to do with reporting an error if a required value is missing its required value;;
+     - currently:  '-l' {error}

   1. We have a rule that states that all options start with a hyphen (-), which differs from getopts/getopts
      - one issue is options with optional values, in which said value can be a negative number.
 (We can also include explicit positive numbers, i.e., +45.)
      - to address this, the lookahead of a option can be used identify that -45 should be a value and not an option.